sanjay872/nextjs-nft-marketplace-moralis/README.md

 7. run frpc.exe -c frpc.ini and before that ensure localhost blockchain node is running.
 8. we access or run this using moralis cli.
 9. run yarn global add moralis-admin-cli for getting cli.
-10. add new command in script, "moralis:sync":"moralis-admin-cli connect-local-devchain --chain hardhat --moralisSubdomain gqucgdywy1as.usemoralis.com(server-url) --frpcPath ./frp/frpc"
+10. add new command in script, "moralis:sync":"moralis-admin-cli connect-local-devchain --chain hardhat --moralisSubdomain server-url --frpcPath ./frp/frpc"
 11. for this we need CLI API Key,CLI API Secret. so add them in .env file.
 12. to create a sync service and it will update the DB by listening to the event trigger.
 13. create addEvents.js file for the service.